fat-dragon/web/content/post/languages.md

 of useful data structures such as trees, hash tables, etc.  It supports algebraic datatypes and higher order functions, and it is strongly, statically typed, but uses type inference to get rid of most of the associated boilerplate.
-Destructing and pattern matching can be used throughout.
+Destructuring and pattern matching can be used throughout.
 It has formally defined semantics.
 No memory leaks, no core dumps and it is pleasantly expressive;
 what's not to like?
 Finally, we get fast native code execution from